awsdocs/aws-codebuild-user-guide/doc_source/sample-elastic-beanstalk.md

               `-- pom.xml
    ```

 1. Upload the contents of the `my-web-app` directory to an Amazon S3 input bucket or a CodeCommit, GitHub, or Bitbucket repository\.
 **Important**
 Do not upload `(root directory name)` or `(root directory name)/my-web-app`, just the directories and files in `(root directory name)/my-web-app`\.
-If you are using an Amazon S3 input bucket, be sure to create a ZIP file that contains the directory structure and files, and then upload it to the input bucket\.
+ If you are using an Amazon S3 input bucket, it must be versioned\.
+Be sure to create a ZIP file that contains the directory structure and files, and then upload it to the input bucket\.
 Do not add `(root directory name)` or `(root directory name)/my-web-app` to the ZIP file, just the directories and files in `(root directory name)/my-web-app`\.
+For more information, see [How to Configure Versioning on a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html#how-to-enable-disable-versioning-intro)\.

 ### Step A2: Create the Build Project and Run the Build<a name="sample-elastic-beanstalk-manual-build"></a>